Court Rules

 Communication ProtocolMandatory

-Plea agreements and sentencing materials must be emailed at least 3 days before hearing.
+Plea agreements, sentencing sheets, and lists of elements must be emailed at least 3 days prior to the guilty plea hearing.

 Email plea agreement or sentencing sheet and list of elements at least 3 days prior to hearing.
 Include copy of information if guilty plea expected.